backstage/backstage/packages/canon/report.api.md

   variant?: 'primary' | 'secondary';
 }

-// Warning: (ae-missing-release-tag) "Icon" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const Icon: ({ name }: { name: IconNames }) => React_2.JSX.Element;

-// Warning: (ae-missing-release-tag) "IconNames" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type IconNames =
   | 'ArrowDown'